TwitchLib/TwitchLib.EventSub.Webhooks/README.md

 Step 1: Create a new ASP.NET Core project (.NET 5.0 and up)

+Step 2: Install the TwitchLib.EventSub.Webhooks nuget package.
+(See above on how to do that)

-Step 2: Add necessary services and config to the DI Container
+Step 3: Add necessary services and config to the DI Container

 ```csharp
 public void ConfigureServices(IServiceCollection services)